Mustafaa-Hamed/Examination-System/README.md

 our system has some of process as explained:
 	System Req:
-       	        Accounts Permissions                                             Created by: Mostafa Hamed
+       	        Accounts Permissions
 		Make Indexed  Database
 		Backup:  --Full Back up every 10 monthes
 		         --Daily Back up    (Automatically)

-	  Instructor can make exam (His Course only)                      Created by: Mohamed Saleh *can set question of exam
+	  Instructor can make exam (His Course only)
+	         *can set question of exam
 			 *can set degree of each Question.
 			 *can set total degree.